akeley98/DementedIGPU/README.md

 make sure it's in `nvidia` mode and not interfering with what we're trying to do!

+After this step, restart the computer.

 # Step 2: bbswitch

 (Corresponds to the other part of the `configure_dependencies` script).

+MAKE SURE THAT YOU RESTARTED THE COMPUTER IF YOU JUST INSTALLED A NEW NVIDIA DRIVER!

 Now we need to install bumblebee (which should install bbswitch).
 Once this is done, since we plan to enable bumblebee